Program Evaluation in Clinical and Public Health Settings

 At the end of this course students will be able to:

-Weekly course content will be delivered via video lectures, case studies, and readings through the course CLE website.
+Weekly course content will be delivered via video lectures, case studies, and readings.
 Students will post weekly assignments in online discussion forums, and provide/receive feedback through the online discussion forums and weekly in-person discussion sessions on Thursdays from 10:30 AM to 12:00 PM (Jan.
-10 to Mar.
-14).
+7 to Mar.
+18).

 Every student will prepare components of an evaluation plan, due at Modules 3, 8 and 10.